DParedero/Masters_Dissertation/README.md

 In this other plots it is shown the average pricer per number of rooms and per number of bathrooms.

-It can be seen that there is a high correlation between the features, so we can expect that the algorithm obtains a good performance results.
+It can be seen that there is a hight correlation between the features, so we can expect that the algorithm obtains a good performance results.

-## Predicting Model
+## Predictive Model

 ### Performance metrics